edelvalle/reactor/README.md

 - `REACTOR_USE_HMIN`: when enabled and django-hmin is installed will use it to minified the HTML of the components and save bandwidth.

 - `TRANSPILER_CACHE_SIZE`: how many transpiled event handlers will be kept in the LRU cache for quick transpilation.

+- `RECEIVER_PREFIX`: is the prefix of the event handlers of the components.

 - `AUTO_BROADCAST`: Controls which signals are sent to `Componet.mutation` when a model is mutated.